rsigalov/rsigalov.github.io/research.md

 ## Research in Progress

-#### "Jump Risk: Estimation and Implications", with Nikunj Kapadia and Emil Siriwardane
+#### "Jump Risk: Estimation and Implications", with Emil Siriwardane

 Draft coming soon